-Most downloads progress and messages are shown on the weather ribbon.
-For these, the download may be cancelled at any time by selecting the Cancel button.
+Most downloads messages and progress are shown on the weather ribbon.

+Downloads may be cancelled at any time by selecting the Cancel button in the Download section of the ribbon.

 Saildocs

 Interface for the Saildocs grib service.
 Select this, then left-click on the chart and drag the cursor to select an area.